-3.1.5 Formation Top and Overburden Data
+3.1.4 Formation Top and Overburden Data

-To support the interpretation of gravity data in the Area of the Five Communities an updated database of the depth to several key formation tops was used to construct depth contour maps.
-Geofirma Engineering Ltd. (2014b) provides details on the approach and methodology used to update borehole data from the Oil, Gas and Salt Resources Library (OGSRL, 2013) through the re-interpretation of key formation tops using borehole geophysical data.
+To support the interpretation of gravity data in the Central Huron area, an updated database of the depth to several key formation tops was used to construct depth contour maps.
+Geofirma Engineering Ltd. (2015b) provides details on the approach and methodology used to update borehole data from the Oil, Gas and Salt Resources Library (OGSRL, 2014) through the re-interpretation of key formation tops using borehole geophysical data.

-In total, 334 boreholes were obtained from the OGSRL database for the Area of the Five Communities and its surrounding region, providing information on depth to formation tops.
+In total, 335 boreholes were obtained from the OGSRL database for the Central Huron area and its surrounding region, providing information on depth to formation tops.
 Gamma ray and neutron logs available from 111 of these boreholes were used to re-interpret the depth to eight key formation tops.
-Within the Area of the Five Communities there are a total of 60 boreholes, 37 of which also have borehole geophysical data available for the re-interpretation of key formation tops.
+Within the Central Huron area there are a total of 48 boreholes, 20 of which also have borehole geophysical data available for the re-interpretation of key formation tops.

 The top of bedrock surface was contoured using data from the MNDM's Miscellaneous Release Data 207 Bedrock Topography and Overburden Thickness Mapping, Southern Ontario (Gao et al., 2006).
-The source for the ground surface dataset used to construct depth contour maps was the topographic model created from Shuttle Radar Topographic Mission (SRTM) data provided by the National Aeronautical and Space Administration (NASA, 2006).
+The source for the ground surface data set used to construct depth contour maps was the topographic model created from Shuttle Radar Topographic Mission (SRTM) data provided by the National Aeronautical and Space Administration (NASA, 2006).